Guest Blog: Food Photographer and 3D Artist Steve Hansen

 The strength of 3D lies in the ability to create any photorealistic environment you want and change anything from lighting to export resolution forever.
 Learning 3D also makes you a better photographer.
 Photographers always tout their understanding of light, but it took me all of two minutes learning PBR material authoring to realize I didn’t know squat!

-I use Redshift for nearly all of my rendering needs and I tend to render out EXR files which contain the various “passes” needed for post-production.
+I use Redshift for nearly all of my rendering needs and I tend to render out EXR files that contain the various “passes” needed for post-production.
 This process separates depth, luminance, puzzle matte, roughness, albedo, emission, sub-surface scattering, and other passes so that each element can be manipulated separately in Photoshop or After Effects If the export is for motion.

 As much flexibility as 3D offers, every still image render ends up in Photoshop where the final creative touches are applied.
 Having a strong knowledge of Photoshop, lighting, camera operation, etc. gives photographers a strong starting point to learn 3D.